 In this case, we thought we'd see what Redditors had to say about car insurance.
 It's not always easy to find the sage advice in the mix, so we did the hard work and scowered the site for the gems you may find helpful.

 Have your own advice you'd like to share or questions you'd like answered?
-Sound off in the comments.
+Let us know in the comments.

 1. Shop around for a new policy every few years